SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 Then,  these entity types are assembled into a Bounded Context and tested as a whole.
-A test suite sends signals (e.g. commands or events) to the implementation of the Bounded Context and verifies the changes manifested as events or new states of the entities.
+A test suite sends signals (e.g. commands or events) to the implementation of the Bounded Context and verifies the changes manifested as events or new entity states.

 Once the Bounded Context is tested, it is added to a `Server` which gathers all the Bounded Contexts of the solution and accepts incoming requests from the client applications.